-There is an art and a science to valuing a dental practice.
+There’s both an art and a science to arrive at the opinion of value for a dental practice.
 On the science side, there are several guidelines that can be fairly easily applied.
 You can plug the numbers in and…voila!
-The application of some industry standard multiples to your top line collections figure or your bottom line profit figure give us a foundation from which we can begin valuing your dental practice.
+The application of some industry-standard multiples to your top line collection figure or your bottom line profit figure give us a foundation from which we can begin valuing your dental practice.

 The application of basic multiples, however, is not all there is to it.
 The art side of the equation is where things get tricky.
 Below, I’ll give examples of the formulas, and then show how these formulas can get more complicated.